UMC 20x6/3x7 / N38

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Potential hazard to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is crucial in the context of child safety.
-Additionally, miniscule components of these products have the potential to be problematic in medical diagnosis in case of swallowing.
+- Possible danger arising from small pieces of magnets can be dangerous, in case of ingestion, which is crucial in the context of child safety.
+It's also worth noting that small elements of these products can complicate diagnosis in case of swallowing.

 Exercise Caution with Neodymium Magnets